 It was announced on January 18 that the Rip Curl World Surf League (WSL) Finals would be at Trestles this year!
 That’s right!
-In a one-day, winner-takes-all surfing event, Trestles will be the spot where the Championship finals will be taking place in September!
+In a one-day, winner-takes-all surfing event, Trestles will be where the Championship finals will take place in September!

-Never before in history have both men and women surf the Pipeline together while competing.
+Never before have both men and women surf the Pipeline together while competing.

 WSL Men and Women Surf Competition to be Combined

 WSL will combine the men’s and women’s Championship Tours for the first time.
 As noted above, never before have men and women competed at the same time or won the same prize money.

 The 2022 Championship Tour (CT) Season will start with 36 men and 18 women.
 Halfway through the season, the field will be reduced to 24 men and 12 women.

 The top-rated wave riders will automatically qualify for the 2023 season, go on to the tour’s second half, and be joined by two men’s and women’s wildcards.